 Former NHL All-Star Center

-Career Highlights: All-Star center Jeremy Roenick is best remembered for combining a physical style of play with great speed, passing and finishing skills.
-Roenick finished his illustrious 20-year NHL career with 513 goals, 703 assists in 1,363 game for a total of 1,216 regular season points.
-He became only the third American-born player to score 500 goals.
-A nine-time All-Star, Roenick played for Chicago (1988-96), Phoenix (1996-2000 and 2006), Philadelphia (2001-04), Los Angeles (2005) and San Jose (2007-09).
-On January 10, 2008, Roenick’s 503rd goal vs. Vancouver placed him second on the list of all-time American-born NHL goal scorers (trailing only Mike Modano).
-Roenick was inducted into the United States Hockey Hall of Fame in 2010.
-He won the Bobby Clarke Trophy as the Flyers’ MVP for the 2001-02 season.
-Drafted by Chicago in 1988, Roenick was the first Blackhawk ever to reach the 100 point mark in three consecutive seasons.
+Career Highlights: Nine-time NHL All-Star center Jeremy Roenick was known for always finding time to give back to his fans.
+Roenick, who combined a physical style of play with great speed and passing skills, finished his illustrious 20-year career with 513 goals, 703 assists in 1,363 games.
+Only the third American-born player to score 500 goals, Roenick was inducted into the United States Hockey Hall of Fame in 2010.
+Throughout his career, he played for Chicago (1988-96), Phoenix (1996-2000 and 2006), Philadelphia (2001-04), Los Angeles (2005), and San Jose (2007-09).
+On January 10, 2008, Roenick’s 503rd goal vs. Vancouver placed him second on the list of all-time American born NHL goal scorers (trailing only Mike Modano).
+Drafted by Chicago in 1988, Roenick was the first Blackhawk ever to reach the 100-point mark in three consecutive seasons.
 His 13 game-winning goals in 1991-92 broke Bobby Hull’s single-season record of 11.
-Roenick established a rookie record for points in the playoffs when he picked up 18 in 1990 and was named The Sporting News NHL Rookie of the Year.
-Roenick tied for second in last year’s American Century Celebrity Championship.
+Roenick established a rookie record for points in the playoffs when he picked up 18 in 1990 and was named The Sporting News NHL Rookie of the Year that year.
+Roenick also represented his country playing for the U.S. Men’s Olympic Team in 1998 and 2002, winning a silver medal at the Salt Lake Games.